IOCCC image by Matt Zucker

 There are more than 1 typos in this very sentence.

-X client entries should be as portable as possible.
+X client submissions should be as portable as possible.
 Submissions that adapt to a wide collection of environments will be favored.
 For example, don’t depend on a particular type or size of display.
 Don’t assume the use of a particular browser.
 Instead assume a generic browser that forms to a widely used W3C standard.
 Don’t assume a particular sound sub-system or video driver is installed in the OS.
 Instead, make use of a well known and widely available open source program (one that actually works) to display audio/visual data.

 However, do you know how to play fizzbin?
 You do?!?
 (Except on Tuesday?)